denevell/Natch-Android/README.md

 ### Add threads

-* I should refresh the (plus loading) threads after an add
 * I should see loading after the thread add
 * I should see an error if add failed